denten-books/plain-text/0-intro.md

 of files, folders, and library furnishings as cognitive extension, in need of delicate pruning and arrangement.
 In this light, I show that documents exist not as completed works, but as "vectors" that mutate and move through time and space.
-Finally, I ask: What is being externalized, communicated, and preserved?
-And answer: It is not simply a message, but the subject itself.
+I ask: What is being externalized, communicated, and preserved?
+And
+answer: It is not simply a message, but the subject itself.
+Finally, a close reading of the "home" folder opens the way to the concluding chapter of the book.

-Paradoxically, despite its emergent ephemeral qualities, simulated text pervades through the system.
+The **last chapter** returns to the question of ephemerality.
+Paradoxically, despite its emergent ephemeral qualities, simulated text diffuses through the system.
 Embedded into solid state drives and magnetic disks, inscription attains the quality of what Wendy Hui Kyong Chun calls the "enduring ephemeral" [@chun_enduring_2008, 148].
 Precisely because simulated text adheres lightly to its medium, it has a tendency to multiply and to spread widely.
 Like the fine particles of glitter, it is difficult to contain.
 The simulated text falls apart into bits and pixels that replicate and tumble about the system.
 In this way a deleted email may still persist on the drive, be replicated to remote servers, and proliferate across datasets used for machine learning, advertising, and national intelligence.
-The **last chapter** begins to address the social and political implications of the contemporary textual condition.
-In reading the letter of the law related to the Digital Millennium Copyright act, I argue that
+Consequently the structural insight from the first five chapters can ultimately yield insight into the social implications of the contemporary textual condition.
+In reading the letter of the law related to the Digital Millennium Copyright act, I argue that the facility of copying digital artifacts like books, code, or even object schematics for 3-D printing, necessitates a new understanding of digital production.
+In obscuring the material realities of the sign at the site of the inscription, the surface simulation conceals an author's relationship to the products of his or her labor.
+And despite the easy appearances, textual diffusion carries with it palpable environmental costs.
 The book ends with a stark image illustrating the contrast between screen surface and the underlying bit structure.
 To produce the image, I inject malicious code into an Adobe Acrobat file (`.pdf`).
 The deformed text threatens to damage the literary device.
 A thick description of the book, now as weapon and instrument, brings legibility to the fore of reading ethics.
 The design and usage of literary devices must itself become critical practice which can, in complement to critical theory, actively engineer for human agency.
 A discussion of technological dissent through the humanisms of Karl Marx, Hannah Arendt and Franz Fanon concludes the volume.

 ## 0.6 Scale